Beware of Expert Words with Two Meanings

 Familiar words can be dangerous

-Expert testimony often turns on words that sound familiar.
+Expert testimony often turns on technical words that sound familiar.
 That familiarity can be dangerous.
 A judge or jury may hear a word in its ordinary English sense, while the expert is using the same word in a narrower technical sense.
 If the difference is not made explicit, a correct technical statement can inadvertently become a misleading legal inference.

 Or consider “significance.”
 To lay people, significance means importance.
 But in statistics, significance means something almost pedantically narrow: that a result is sufficiently inconsistent with a specified null model, at a specified threshold, under specified assumptions.
 Here too, the word invites the wrong inference.
 A result declared in court to be “statistically significant” may sound like a result that matters.
 But it may be too small to matter legally or economically to anyone other than a statistician performing their day job.
-On the flip side, a legally important effect may fail to be statistically significant in a small sample.

 Independent actors and independent outcomes are different ideas

 But for my money, the most dangerous technical word in statistics is “independent.”
-The statistical meaning is not the same as the ordinary English meaning, but the two are close enough that one can easily be mistaken for the other, especially in litigation, where “independent” already carries legal and factual weight.
+The statistical meaning is not the same as the ordinary English meaning, but the two are close enough that one can easily be mistaken for the other, especially in litigation, where “independent” can already carry legal and factual weight.

 By contrast, suppose a bird poops on my car in Austin.
 Does learning this fact tell us anything useful about the probability that the Texas Longhorns will subsequently win the national championship?
 Of course not.
 Those events are ridiculous to mention in the same sentence, and that is exactly the point: they are independent because one gives us no information about the other.

-That is an important concept.
-But it is not the same as saying why the events are related.
+Important, but not the same as saying why the events are related.

 A hiring example